pacdao/gov-token/README.md

  * Owner can set new owner
  * Mint Many function

 Token is non-transferrable and therefore not tradable, simply a ledger to allow for governance voting in PAC DAO.
+The full announcement [was made here](https://pacdao.substack.com/p/pac-governance-token).
+If you are interested in earning the token please join the Discord.

+View the Governance Token on Etherscan at [0x3459cfce9c0306eb1d5d0e2b78144c9fbd94c87b](https://etherscan.io/address/0x3459cfce9c0306eb1d5d0e2b78144c9fbd94c87b)

 * [🌐  Web](https://pac.xyz/)
 * [🎮  Discord ](https://discord.gg/tbBKXQqm)